|

 23 April 42

 The first attack in the new series of raids took place on the night of 23/24 April when some 40 aircraft, Do.
 217's of KG 2 (KG 40), Ju 88's of Kampfgruppe 106 and a few He 111's of I./KG 100 raid Exeter.
 Schmitter and his crew take part in this action and begin their mission at 22:28 hours.
 At the time of the raid the sky was overcast, and as a resultthe bombs fell over a wide area.
 Only one aircraft hits the target during the raid which kills five people, injures eight and causes varying degrees of damage to more than one hundred houses.
-At 01:16 hours on the 24th Schmitter and his crew return from their mission. (feindflug no.137.)3
+According to German records, in addition to incendiary bombs a total of 175 tonnes of HE were dropped.
+British estimates indicate that only one tonne actually fell on the Devonshire city on the first night and 27 tonnes on the second.
+At 01:16 hours on the 24th Schmitter and his crew return from their mission. (feindflug no.137.)
+Total flight time 2 hours 48 minutes3

 24 April 42